PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 The same family module mechanically owns the adjacent post-Add variant, where the two Mul outputs cross inverse adapters before their downstream NHWC Add and Conv.
 Compact characterization fixes successful two-output canonicalization and gate fan-out, data-adapter fan-out, and public-intermediate rejection.
-Its complete implementation is AST-identical to checkpoint `ea78747`; the lowerer keeps a compatibility wrapper and all five production calls remain raw until the separate indexed migration checkpoint.
+The family runner now owns a second ordered `LAYOUT_PLAN` spec with stable ID `layout.postadd_complementary_gate_nhwc`, after the dual-postconv spec.
+Both guards share one indexed resolver for the three-adapter Logistic/Sub/two-Mul prefix, then validate only their distinct output topology.
+Postadd input/output and alias rewrites, structural removals, pruning, metadata, and layout reconciliation use the same differential state.
+Each of the five production groups invokes the runner once, preserving dual-postconv-before-postadd order;
+the lowerer compatibility wrapper remains available.

 The larger generic two-way shuffle/branch/Concat propagation rule is now mechanically owned by the same family.
 It accepts rank-five Gather selectors or